raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 title: What you will learn
 ---

-You'll learn how to connect the hardware that you'll need to the Raspberry Pi (e.g. the Sense HAT, the camera module, a PIR motion sensor, or the Coral TPU), and how to turn your Mission Space Lab Phase 1 idea into a working experiment by writing a Python program that can run on the ISS Astro Pis.
+You'll learn how to connect the hardware that you'll need to the Raspberry Pi (e.g. the Sense HAT, the Camera Module, a PIR motion sensor, or the Coral TPU), and how to turn your Mission Space Lab Phase 1 idea into a working experiment by writing a Python program that can run on the ISS Astro Pis.

 --- /collapse ---